 Cambridge City in Wayne County, Indiana — The American Midwest (Great Lakes)

 Topics and series.
-This historical marker is listed in these topic lists: Native Americans • Settlements & Settlers • Wars, US Indian.
-In addition, it is included in the Daughters of the American Revolution (DAR), and the Former U.S. Presidents: #09 William Henry Harrison series lists.
+This historical marker is listed in these topic lists: Industry & Commerce • Railroads & Streetcars • Roads & Vehicles • Waterways & Vessels.
+In addition, it is included in the Indiana Historical Bureau Markers, and the The Historic National Road series lists.
+A significant historical year for this entry is 1836.

 Location.
-39° 48.742′ N, 85° 10.827′ W. Marker is in Cambridge City, Indiana, in Wayne County.
-Marker is at the intersection of Old National Road (U.S. 40) and Dale Avenue, on the right when traveling west on Old National Road. marker is at RR crossing.
+39° 48.745′ N, 85° 10.295′ W. Marker is in Cambridge City, Indiana, in Wayne County.
+Marker is at the intersection of West Main Street (U.S. 40) and Foote Street, on the left when traveling west on West Main Street.
 Touch for map.
-Marker is at or near this postal address: 554 W National Rd, Cambridge City IN 47327, United States of America.
+Marker is in this post office area: Cambridge City IN 47327, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Huddleston House (approx. 0.4 miles away); Cambridge City (approx. half a mile away); 1904-1925 "Dinkey" (approx. half a Cambridge City Veterans Memorial (approx. half a mile away); General Solomon Meredith (approx. half a mile away); Lincoln's Funeral Train (approx. half a mile away); Iron Brigade Commander (approx. 0.9 miles away); Virginia Claypool Meredith (approx. one mile away).
+At least 8 other markers are within walking distance of this 1904-1925 "Dinkey" (a few steps from this marker); Cambridge City Veterans Memorial (a few steps from this marker); General Solomon Meredith (about 300 feet away, measured in a direct line); Lincoln's Funeral Train (about 300 feet away); Iron Brigade Commander (approx. half a mile away); Indian Boundary Line (approx. half a mile away); Virginia Claypool Meredith (approx. half a mile away); Overbeck House and Studio (approx. half a mile away).
 Touch for a list and map of all markers in Cambridge City.